silentdiverchris/Archivist/README.md

 If you mark a directory as removable with IsRemovable, the system will try to use it but if it's not there it won't be considered as an error.
 Any drive that is not found which is not marked as removable will be reported as an error.

-This means you don't need to be too bothered about exactly which drives you plug in, it'll just archive to what it finds, but it can distinguish betweeen a drive not having been plugged in and one that should be there but isn't.
+This means you don't need to be too bothered about exactly which drives you plug in, it'll just archive to what it finds, but this setting allows it to distinguish between an external disk not having been plugged in and a internal one that should be available but isn't.

 # Scheduling